Crystal Gayle: 1969–1976: Decca Records and musical shifts

 Gayle signed a new recording contract with United Artists Records in 1974.
 Under the direction of producer Allen Reynolds, her musical style shifted.
 Reynolds (who had recent success producing Don Williams) encouraged Gayle to record in a softer, mellower format.
 He also helped market her music towards a crossover audience.
 Gayle also released her first United Artists single in 1974, "Restless".
 Mary Bufwack and Robert Oermann called the song "assertive" and "sexy".
 The song peaked at number 39 on the Billboard country songs chart.
 The same year, Gayle's self-titled debut album was issued, reaching number 25 on the Billboard Top Country Albums survey.
 The following year, she had her first top ten hit on the country chart with "Wrong Road Again", also written by Allen Reynolds.
 She had minor hits with the singles "This Is My Year for Mexico" (1975) and "Beyond You" (1975).
 The latter song was co-written by Gayle and her husband, Bill Gatzimos.
 Her second studio album Somebody Loves You spawned a second top 10 hit: the title track.

 Gayle's shift towards country pop was received better than her earlier recordings with Decca.
 Kurt Wolff of Country Music: The Rough Guide praised the new style, calling it a "pleasant, easygoing sort of country-folk blend – a close cousin to music of Emmylou Harris."
 Encyclopedic writer Collin Larkin called her new music approach to have the "easygoing charm" of records by Don Williams.
 Oermann and Bufwack called the new style "ear-catching" and praised Allen Reynolds's "gentle rhythm productions."

 Reynolds had limited time to write material for Gayle.
 Instead, he arranged for songwriters Bob McDill and Richard Leigh to help compose music.
-This arrangement proved successful when in 1976, Gayle had her first number 1 hit on country songs chart with "I'll Get Over You", written by Leigh.
+This arrangement proved successful when in 1976, Gayle had her first number 1 hit on the Billboard Hot Country Singles chart with "I'll Get Over You", written by Leigh.
 This was followed by a second number 1 hit, "You Never Miss a Real Good Thing (Till He Says Goodbye)", and the number 2 hit, "I'll Do It All Over Again".
 Her third studio album, Crystal, was released in 1976, peaking at number 7 on the Top Country Albums chart.